Osiris-Team/jSQL-Gen/README.md

 - Open `Database.java` and fill in your database credentials, and run your app.

 ## Features
-- No runtime overhead for class generation (unlike other ORMs).
-- Helper/Optional WHERE class for generating simple and complex SQL queries.

 #### How?
 - Generates one class/object for each table.